What to Look for When Buying a Garage Door

 Boasting clean lines and a classic design, Grand Harbor® Collection steel doors are an excellent option for homeowners who appreciate the look of a carriage style garage door, but need a less expensive choice.
 Available with or without insulation, these versatile, low-maintenance doors will give you the look you want without breaking the bank.

 The gorgeous doors of the Coachman® Collection look like authentic wooden carriage doors, but their construction features layers of durable steel covered with a wood composite overlay.
 Available in a variety of designs — both with and without windows — these gorgeous doors provide all the functionality you need in a garage door you use every day, with the aesthetically pleasing carriage house style.

 5. Reserve Collection® — Semi-Custom Series, Limited-Edition Series and Custom Series

 We get it.
 There’s just no replacement for a traditional wood garage door.
 The Reserve Collection® Limited-Edition Series offers the historical character and charm of handcrafted wood garage doors, all with the modern convenience of overhead door technology.
-Our Clopay wood carriage-style garage doors come in a variety of woods and stains, offering homeowners plenty of options for customizing their garage door to coordinate with their home’s architectural design and exterior color scheme.
+Our Clopay wood carriage style garage doors come in a variety of woods and stains, offering homeowners plenty of options for customizing their garage door to coordinate with the style of their home’s architectural design and exterior color scheme.